In A Nutshell

-Basic EMC Standards.
-The Basic EMC Standards specify test methods (test setup, test equipment and environment) and are the EMC standards to which other EMC standards (EMC Product Standards, Generic EMC Standards etc.) refer to.
+Basic EMC Publications.
+The Basic EMC Publications specify the terms and conditions for EMC testing, they define the rules necessary for achieving electromagnetic compatibility, they specify test methods (testing techniques, test setup, test equipment and environment) and so on.
+Basic EMC publications are the EMC standards to which other EMC standards (EMC Product Standards, Generic EMC Standards, etc.) refer to.

 EMC Product Standards.
 The EMC Product Standards apply to particular products, such as electric road vehicles or coaxial cables.

 EMC Product Family Standards.
-The EMC Product Family Standards apply to a group of products that have common general characteristics, that may operate in the same environment and have neighboring fields of application.
+The EMC Product Family Standards apply to a group of products that have common general characteristics, that may operate in the same environment and have similar fields of application.

 Generic EMC Standards.
-The Generic EMC Standards are for products operating in a particular EMC environment, and for this product does not exist a specific EMC Product (Family) Standards (yet).
+The Generic EMC Standards are for products operating in a particular EMC environment (residential/industrial), where there does not exist a specific Product (Family) EMC Standard.

 4 Knowledge Base